-If you’re a new cruiser, knowing about and understanding cruise tipping guidelines is important.
-Even though cruise ship gratuities technically aren’t mandatory, they are customary and expected on most mainstream cruise lines.
+Cruise line tipping policies vary from one cruise company to another.
+However, there are a few common practices and guidelines.
+Even though cruise gratuities technically aren’t mandatory, they are customary on most mainstream cruise lines.

 When you book your cruise, you’ll be charged your cruise fare, port fees and taxes.
 However, your cruise vacation expenses won’t end there.
 You’ll want to factor in the cruise line gratuity charge, sometimes called on board service charges (Norwegian Cruise Line).

 How Much Should You Budget for Cruise Gratuities?

 The average daily gratuity on a cruise is $14-15 USD per person – approximately $30 per day, per couple in a cabin.
 A couple should budget about $200 in gratuities for a 7 day cruise.
 Most cruise lines charge for children as well, although there are some exceptions for very young children on select cruise lines.

 Wondering how much gratuities are on a cruise?
 Here is a list of the daily gratuity charges by major cruise lines.

 Prices are in US dollars unless otherwise noted and cruise line gratuities may be referred to a daily service charge or crew incentive.

 Carnival’s daily gratuities are $13.99 per person, per day for guests in standard cabins. $15.99 per person per day for guests in suites.
 There is no charge for children under 2 years of age.

 Celebrity Cruises now includes daily gratuities in it’s Always Included cruise fare.